-- A. The Department Head shall convene the Departmental Promotion and Tenure Committee, transmit to the Committee a dossier prepared by the Candidate in consultation with the Department Head, and appoint a Committee member to chair deliberations. - B. The Departmental Promotion and Tenure Committee shall examine the dossier, prepare a written report containing a recommendation, and forward the dossier and report to the Department Head.
-If a report is prepared by members of the Committee holding a minority point of view, it shall also be accepted for consideration and incorporated into the package that is transmitted to the Dean. - C. The entire package, including report(s) of the Promotion and Tenure Committee and a written recommendation prepared by the Department Head, shall be forwarded to the Dean.
-He or she will prepare a written report containing a recommendation, review the report with the other Deans, and notify the Provost that the dossier has been processed. - D. Copies of the reports of the Committee, the Department Head, and the Dean shall be provided to the Candidate. - E. The Department Head shall meet with the Candidate to discuss the above-mentioned reports.
+- A. Candidate must submit applications (i.e. dossiers) in a PDF format via a single email to their Department Head. - B. The Department Head shall convene the Departmental Promotion and Tenure Committee, transmit to the Committee a dossier prepared by the Candidate in consultation with the Department Head, and appoint a Committee member to chair deliberations. - C. The Departmental Promotion and Tenure Committee shall examine the dossier, prepare a written report containing a recommendation, and forward the dossier and report to the Department Head.
+If a report is prepared by members of the Committee holding a minority point of view, it shall also be accepted for consideration and incorporated into the package that is transmitted to the Department Head. - D. The Department Head shall prepare a written recommendation that becomes part of the package.
+The entire package shall be forwarded to the Dean.
+The Dean will prepare a written report containing a recommendation and notify the Provost that the dossier has been processed. - E. Copies of the reports of the Committee, the Department Head, and the Dean shall be provided to the Candidate. - F. The Department Head shall meet with the Candidate to discuss the above-mentioned reports.